claudiob/neverfails/README.md

 With neverfails, step definitions do not simply check whether the existing code satifies the required behaviour or not.
 They also **write the code** to make them pass.

 Neverfails involves an ambitious idea: code generation based on specifications.
 This idea does not depend on a specific platform or programming language.
 In principle, it could be implemented with any framework.
-Actually, I have decided to test it using Django as a web framework and Python as the programming language. [cowboycoded](https://github.com/cowboycoded/never_fails), on the other hand, is investigating the same approach using Ruby and Rails.
+In this [master branch](https://github.com/claudiob/neverfails/tree/master), I test this idea using Django as a web framework and Python as the programming language.
+In the [rails branch](https://github.com/claudiob/neverfails/tree/rails), I use instead Ruby on Rails.
+[cowboycoded](https://github.com/cowboycoded/never_fails) is also investigating this approach using Ruby and Rails.

 Behavior-driven development in Django
 =====================================